Double Aortic Arch—Child

 Double aortic arch is a type of vascular ring heart defect.
 A large artery called the aorta branches into right and left tubes, instead of just being one large tube.
 The two tubes can circle around and press the airways and the tube that brings food from the mouth to the stomach (esophagus).

 Double aortic arch is a birth defect.
-This means that the baby is born with it.
 The cause is not known.

 Risk factors are not well known.